ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 Please note:
 - Microsoft has yet to release a public API for roaming signatures, so we teamed up to develop a reliable solution that allows you to bridge this gap at your own discretion.
 MirrorCloudSignatures has delivered consistent performance since its launch in 2022.
 - Do not expect this feature to work reliably in [simulation mode](/details#11-simulation-mode) because the user running the simulation usually does not have access to the signatures stored in another mailbox.<br>It does work in [SimulateAndDeploy](#19-simulateanddeploy) mode because of its different permission model.
-- For mailboxes in Exchange Online: To delete manually created signatures (signatures that have not been created by Set-OutlookSignatures) you need to use New Outlook for Windows or Classic Outlook for Windows with its own roaming signature sync mechanism enabled, or you delete the signature both locally and in Outlook Web.
+- For mailboxes in Exchange Online: To delete manually created signatures (signatures that have not been created by Set-OutlookSignatures) you need to use New Outlook on Windows or Classic Outlook on Windows with its own roaming signature sync mechanism enabled, or you delete the signature both locally and in Outlook on the web.
   - Else, manually created signatures will be re-downloaded from the cloud or re-uploaded to the cloud because Set-OutlookSignatures and the Benefactor Circle add-on technically cannot detect the deletion:<br>When a signature exists in only one of two places, and both places can neither be permanently monitored nor provide an activity log: Has the signature been deleted in the one place, or has it been created in the other?
 This question cannot be answered.
 To avoid potential data loss, it is always assumed that the signature has been created.

 This feature requires a Benefactor Circle license.